Preliminary results on the long term operation of RPCs with eco-friendly gas mixtures under irradiation at the CERN Gamma Irradiation Facility: Introduction

 The European Union has declared in EU regulation 517/2014 \cite{eu-517-2014}, the phase down and limitation of fluorinated greenhouse gases (GHGs) production and usage.
 Many scientific centers are pushing experimental collaborations to look for possible eco-friendly replacements for the used gas mixtures.
 CERN, in particular, is committed to reducing its GHG emissions and phase-down actions have been put in place since 2020 \cite{envReport}.
 Some studies report RPCs as the major contributor to GHG emission from detector systems at the Large Hadron Collider (LHC) during Run 1 and Run 2 \cite{Mandelli2022}.

-The RPCs at CERN are mainly operated with mixtures composed of more than 90\% tetrafluoroethane (C$_2$H$_2$F$_4$) and less than 1\% of SF$_6$, both GHGs characterized by a global warming potential (GWP) of 1430 and 22800, respectively \cite{eu-517-2014}.
+The RPCs at CERN are mainly operated with mixtures composed of around 5\% isobutane (i-C$_{4}$H$_{10}$), more than 90\% tetrafluoroethane (C$_2$H$_2$F$_4$), and less than 1\% of SF$_6$.
+The latter two, are both GHGs characterized by a global warming potential (GWP) of 1430 and 22800, respectively while isobutane has a lower GWP equal to 3 \cite{eu-517-2014}.

 The search for eco-friendly alternatives plays a fundamental role in the strategies to reduce GHGs emissions and possibly the relative operational costs.
-In this context, the RPC ECOgas@GIF++ collaboration, which includes RPC experts from the LHC experiments (CMS, ALICE, ATLAS, LHCb) and the gas group of CERN, is pursuing the use of new gases in order to find a proper eco-friendly gas mixture replacement.
-With this focus, the collaboration started to study alternatives to C$_2$H$_2$F$_4$.
-Possible candidates have been identified in the family of the Hydro-Fluoro-Olefins (HFOs), due to the molecular similarity with the C$_2$H$_2$F$_4$ and low GWP ($\sim$6).
+In this context, the RPC ECOgas@GIF++ collaboration, which includes RPC physicists from the LHC experiments (CMS, ALICE, ATLAS, LHCb) and the gas group of CERN, is pursuing the use of new gases in order to find a proper eco-friendly gas mixture replacement.
+Although the currently employed RPC gas mixture contains two different GHGs components, it is quite challenging to find a replacement for both simultaneously.
+For this reason, the collaboration started to study alternatives to C$_2$H$_2$F$_4$ since it is the main contributor to the mixture GWP.
+Possible candidates have been identified in the family of the Hydro-Fluoro-Olefins (HFOs), due to their molecular similarity with the C$_2$H$_2$F$_4$ and lower GWP ($\sim$6).

 Within this gas family, tetrafluoropropene (C$_3$H$_2$F$_4$), which comes in different isomer forms \cite{isomers}, was of particular interest, mainly because two isomers, the HFO-1234ze and HFO-123yf, are currently used as refrigerants in the industry, making them rather available for purchase.
-The choice fell on HFO-1234ze due to the moderate flammability of the yf isomer.
+The choice fell on HFO-1234ze due to the mild flammability of the yf isomer \cite{NEEDHAM2017176}, making it unsuitable to be used in the LHC experiments due to safety reasons.
 In what follows, HFO-1234ze will be referred to as HFO.